Formal extension of noncommutative tensor-triangular support varieties: Applications to stable categories of finite tensor categories

 These results allow us to apply Theorem~\ref{stablecat-summary}, since $\Proj C^\bullet$ is Noetherian, $\suppC$ is tensorial, $C^\bullet$ is finitely-generated, and $\Spc \bK^c$ is Noetherian.
 We obtain that $\suppC$ admits a faithful extension to all of $\bK$.
 Furthermore, since $\suppC$ identifies with the Balmer support, by \prref{tensor-balmer} we have tensoriality of $\SuppC$: the question posed by Pevtsova--Witherspoon, asking whether there exists an extension of $\suppC$ satisfying a tensor product property, has a positive answer.

 We note that this problem was first solved in \cite{NP2023a} using an alternate method.
 Negron--Pevtsova construct a different extended support, termed {\em{hypersurface support}}, and prove in \cite[Theorem 7.9]{NP2023a} that this hypersurface support is a faithful extended support satisfying a version of the tensor product property.
 However, for hypersurface support to be defined, one needs to have a smoothly integrable Hopf algebra.
-We emphasize that the techniques we use to recover this result above make no reference to the smooth integration, and that by \prref{tensor-balmer} and \coref{balmer-faith} we expect existence of a faithful and tensorial extended support to be a general phenomena in monoidal triangular geometry, and not specific to smoothly integrable Hopf algebras. \eex
+We emphasize that the techniques we use to recover this result above make no reference to the smooth integration; nevertheless, even though the Negron--Pevtsova is constructed in a different way from the support we provide here, by Proposition \ref{uniqueness_of_balmer_extension} we know that the two extended supports are in fact the same.
+By \prref{tensor-balmer} and \coref{balmer-faith} we expect existence of a faithful and tensorial extended support to be a general phenomena in monoidal triangular geometry, and not specific to smoothly integrable Hopf algebras. \eex